-Unplanned Excused Absences:
+Unplanned Absences:

-For unplanned excused absences, such as illness, according to board policy, students will have two school days for every class missed to complete new assignments.
+For unplanned absences related to Senate File 2435, such as illness (legitimate medical reason), according to board policy, students will have two school days for every class missed to complete new assignments.
 If a student is absent the day an assignment is due, it should be turned in the next class period.
 This does not include scheduled texts/exams or long term assignments.
 Assignments submitted outside these parameters could be considered late and could be subject to the course late work policy.

-Prearranged Excused Absence Policy:
+Prearranged Absence Policy: